walter-erquinigo/uhtree/README.md

 If you want to see how to test it, just read the ConcurrentTester class, which is the main tester for this tree.

-This was part of a research I did in the Pontifical Catholic University of Pery during my undergrad.
+This was part of a research I did in the Pontifical Catholic University of Peru during my undergrad.
 It was declared as the best undergrad research ever at my faculty :)